 - Look for industry influencers.
 You need to expand your reach and associate your brand name with the social influencers and industry influencers.
 They can be celebrities or lauded bloggers in your field of work/business.
 While it is true, that running a simple Google search may help you find the latest influencers.
 It is also true that tools like Kred and Peer Index may not be able to give you an authentic report.
 Gramista, on the other hand, can tell you who your industry influencers and social influencers are.
 Same applies to Kickstagram if you are willing to identify the real influencers on Instagram and grow your followers count.

 - Social media provides a wonderful feedback mechanism.
-You can garner serious feedback from your followers for Instagram, Facebook fans, Twitter followers and other social media audience on your social channels.
+You can garner serious feedback from your followers on Instagram, Facebook fans, Twitter followers and other social media audience on your social channels.
 You can link these feedbacks to your website and products as well.

 Amazon does quite a wonderful job of collecting feedback on the website and social media.
 Have you seen the recent posts from Wendy’s and Pizza Hut?
 It is commendable how these brands are always active on social media.
 They make sure that people come in to check their audience responses and conversations.

 - Although Google says that social media does not affect your SEO.
 We know that isn’t completely true.
 Outbound links affect your SEO and so do customer reviews on your website.
 If you manage to harness the power of social media for these purposes, be sure that your SEO score will definitely improve.